nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed task list.
 * The time taken refers to the time in minutes that the user took to complete the specific deadline.
 * The index and time taken **must be a positive integer** 1:20, 2:30, 3:120, ...
-* Take note that there are two type of task, one is event, another one is deadline, only task of deadline can be marked as done through this command, an error message will be shown if user attempts to mark a event as done.
+* Take note that there are two type of task, one is event, another one is deadline, only task of deadline can be marked as done through this command, an error message will be shown if user attempts to mark the event as done.
 * After user marked a deadline as done, user cannot edit the deadline or undo the done command anymore.

-In order to avoid typo from user, this command will not be executed successfully when (and a corresponding error message will be shown):
+In order to avoid any typo from user, this command will not be executed successfully when (and a corresponding error message will be shown):
-* one or more target indexes are event rather then deadline.
+* one or more target indexes are event rather than deadline.
 * one or more target deadline are already in complete status.
 * same index appear more than one time in the command, eg. done 1:20 2:20 2:30
 * wrong INDEX/TIME_TAKEN value